 In keeping with The Emery/Weiner School’s holistic approach to theatre education, the Stagecraft program is dedicated to training students in all aspects of theatre production.
 While our talented student actors are performing on stage, our enthusiastic student technical crew is busily working backstage.
-From the scenic designs to the lighting and sound plans; from the stage management to the costume changes, our technical students do it all!
+From the scenic designs to the lighting and sound execution; from the stage management to the costume changes, our tech theatre students do it all!

-Stagecraft courses concentrate on safety and proper use of theatre machinery paired with a solid training program in theatrical painting techniques, scenic construction, lighting techniques, sound execution, costume building and prop creation.
+Stagecraft courses concentrate on safety and proper use of theatre machinery paired with a solid training program in theatrical painting techniques, scenic construction, lighting techniques, sound execution, and prop creation.
 Dedicated technical theatre students may enroll in Design and Production, a year-long course focused on advanced techniques for lighting, sound, and set design.

 Every theatrical production at The Emery/Weiner School is run by the Stagecraft students.
-By allowing them to gain this hands-on experience, and by stocking our theaters with the most up-to-date technology, we ensure the students leaving our Stagecraft program are properly prepared for college and professional-level theatrical work.
+By allowing them to gain this hands-on experience, and by outfitting our theaters with the most up-to-date technology, we ensure the students leaving our Stagecraft program are properly prepared for college and professional-level theatrical work.
 Thanks to generous community donors, our Becker Theater is equipped with deck automation, automated fly rail systems, and more; making it the most state-of-the-art school theatre space in Houston.
 The Levine Innovation Lab also offers a wealth of equipment utilized by our stagecraft program, including 3D printer, CNC router, and more.

-In addition to the theatre productions produced at the school each year, Emery/Weiner Stagecraft students have the opportunity to work on a multitude of special events throughout the school year and, through partnerships with different professional theatre companies within the Houston area, gain experience visiting and learning from technical theatre professionals.
+In addition to the six theatre productions mounted at the school each year, Emery/Weiner Stagecraft students have the opportunity to work on a multitude of special events throughout the school year and, through partnerships with different professional theatre companies within the Houston area, gain experience visiting and learning from technical theatre professionals.

-The Emery/Weiner School's Theatre program continues to thrive, providing students with exemplary theatrical training, and providing the community with exciting musical and non-musical theatre experiences.
-Theatre classes at The Emery/Weiner School run the gamut of skills and exercises for students grades 6-12.
+The Emery/Weiner School's Theatre program continues to thrive, providing students with exemplary theatrical training, and providing the community with exciting theatre experiences.
+Theatre classes at The Emery/Weiner School run the gamut of skills and exercises for students grades sixth through twelfth.
 In addition to acting, students also study directing, play-writing, theatre history, and multi-disciplinary collaboration.
-Emery High School students are treated to field trips to The Alley Theatre where, in addition to seeing productions, they are given exclusive backstage tours and/or talkback sessions with members of the cast.

-The Emery/Weiner School offers four major theatrical productions annually (as well as various student-directed productions throughout the year).
-The shows vary greatly from year to year in terms of style and content in order to give students (and audiences) the opportunity to experience a broad theatrical spectrum.
-All students, grades 6-12, are eligible to participate in specific productions.
+The Emery/Weiner School offers six major theatrical productions annually (as well as various student productions throughout the year).
+The shows vary greatly from year to year in terms of style and content in order to give students and audiences the opportunity to experience a broad theatrical spectrum.
+All students, grades sixth through twelfth, are eligible to participate in specific productions.

-In the Middle School, Theatre Arts begins with an Introductory Theatre rotation in the first semester of the 6th Grade year.
-In the second semester of 6th grade, and at the 7th and 8th grade levels, students may choose to enroll in semester-long Theatre Arts courses, which build acting skills, collaboration, confidence, and creativity.
+At the Middle School, Theatre Arts begins with an Introductory Theatre rotation in the first semester of the sixth Grade year.
+In the second semester of sixth grade, and at the seventh and eighth grade levels, students may choose to enroll in semester-long Theatre Arts courses, which build acting skills, collaboration, confidence, and creativity.
 Middle School students can also participate as cast and/or crew in three mainstage productions offered each year- the MS Play, MS Musical, and the One-School Musical, which brings together students from grades sixth through twelfth in one collaborative, family-friendly, community musical.

-In the Upper School, students may enroll in Theatre Arts I, an introductory acting course which focuses on foundational performance skills and scene study.
-Theatre Arts II is an advanced course delving into specific schools of acting technique and theory, directing, script analysis and scene study.
+At the Upper School, students may enroll in Theatre Arts I, an introductory acting course which focuses on foundational performance skills and scene study.
+Theatre Arts II is an advanced course delving into specific schools of acting technique and theory, directing, script analysis, and scene study.
 In the spring of the Junior Year, students may apply to be a member of the Senior Directing Seminar.
-This select group spends the fall semester studying directing theory, notable directors and theatre movements, and creation of artistic works in various media.
-The semester culminates in the Senior Directed Projects — student created and produced works, performed in December.
+This select group spends the fall semester studying directing theory, notable directors, and theatre movements, and creation of artistic works in various media.
+The semester culminates in the Senior Directed Projects — student created and produced works — performed in December.
 Students may also explore specific theatrical interests at an advanced level through our Independent Study programming, working one-on-one with arts faculty.
 US Students can participate as cast and/or crew in three mainstage productions offered each year — the US Play, the US Musical, and the One-School Musical — as well as the Senior Directed Projects and other performance opportunities throughout the year.
 Theatre participants may also choose to apply for membership in the EWS International Thespian Society Troupe, an honor society which recognizes excellence and dedication in high school theatre, and whose troupes lead in their schools’ theatre programs through outreach and service.